eabglobal/minik/README.rst

 - Unlike other frameworks like `Flask` or `Django` where using the decorator is sufficient to define the routes of the web app.
 In minik, you're responsible for linking a lambda function to a the API gateway.
 We recommend using a `SAM`_ template.
-- There is not local development server!
-For testing purposes, deploy the lambda in AWS!
-There's no excuse not to.
-Use `sam package` and `sam deploy` for deployment purposes.
+- Minik does not include a local development server!
+For testing purposes, you can either deploy your lambda to AWS using `sam package` and `sam deploy`.
+For local deployment purposes you can use `sam local`.

 .. _Juniper: https://github.com/eabglobal/juniper
 .. _SAM: https://aws.amazon.com/serverless/sam/